GBAF Logo

 Add as preferred source on Google

-Under the EU's post-pandemic recovery programme, Bulgaria was to receive 6.2 billion euros in grants.
-The money is linked to a series of reforms that Bulgaria agreed with the EU, including the establishment of the anti-corruption office.
+Under the EU's recovery scheme, Bulgaria was to receive €6.2 billion ($7.2 billion) in grants, but the money is linked to a series of reforms, including the establishment of the anti-corruption office and shifting its energy production to renewable sources.

-Sofia has already received some 3.3 billion of the EU funds, but progress on meeting the milestones and targets for the rest of the cash was difficult because in the last three years the country had five parliamentary elections.
+Sofia has already received €3.3 billion of the EU funds, but progress on meeting the milestones and targets for the rest was difficult because in the last three years the country had five parliamentary elections.

 Statements from EU Leadership

-(Reporting by Jan Strupczewski)
+(Reporting by Jan StrupczewskiEditing by Keith Weir)

 Key Takeaways